MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 - You cannot use pipeline variables when specifying schedules.
 - If you use templates in your YAML file, then the schedules must be specified in the main YAML file and not in the template files.

-### Scheduled triggers evaluation
+### Branch considerations for scheduled triggers

 Scheduled triggers are evaluated for a branch when the following events occur.

 * A pipeline is created.
 * A pipeline's YAML file is updated, either from a push, or by editing it in the pipeline editor.
 * A pipeline's YAML file path is [updated to reference a different YAML file](../customize-pipeline.md#other-settings).
-This change only updates the default branch, and therefore will only pick up schedules in the updated YAML file for the default branch.
+This change only updates the default branch, and therefore only picks up schedules in the updated YAML file for the default branch.
 If any other branches subsequently merge the default branch, for example `git pull origin main`, the scheduled triggers from the newly referenced YAML file are evaluated for that branch.
 * A new branch is created.

 After one of these events occurs in a branch, any scheduled runs for that branch are added, if that branch matches the branch filters for the scheduled triggers contained in the YAML file in that branch.